MMV-Lab/mmv_h4tracks/README.md

 false negatives:
 	check if cell from gt has a match > .4.
 If no, then fn check if matched cell maxIoU is higher than match.
-If yes, then fn ckeck if matched cell top 2 maxIoU are equal.
+If yes, then fn check if matched cell top 2 maxIoU are equal.
 If yes, then half fn (this will apply for both cells)

 split cell:
 	check if cell from eval has more than one match, and if second highest match is >= .2 IoU.
 If yes, then sc